gruntwork-io/terragrunt/docs/_docs/02_features/keep-your-remote-state-configuration-dry.md

   skip_bucket_enforced_tls       = true # use only if you need to access the S3 bucket without TLS being enforced enable_lock_table_ssencryption = true # use only if non-encrypted DynamoDB Lock Table for the Terraform State is required and/or the NoSQL database service does not support server-side encryption accesslogging_bucket_name      = <string> # use only if you need server access logging to be enabled for your terraform state S3 bucket.
-Provide a <string> value representing the name of the target bucket to be used for logs output.
+Provide a <string> value representing the name of the target bucket to be used for logs output. accesslogging_target_prefix    = <string> # use only if you want to set a specific prefix for your terraform state S3 bucket access logs when Server Access Logging is enabled.
+Provide a <string> value representing the TargetPrefix to be used for the logs output objects.
+If set to empty <string>, then TargetPrefix will be set to empty <string>.
+If attribute is not provided at all, then TargetPrefix will be set to default value `TFStateLogs/`.

   shared_credentials_file     = "/path/to/credentials/file"
   skip_credentials_validation = true